ESL Educational Resources for helping

-During 2009, I was a co-leader of our ESL Cafe, meeting every Sunday.
-All of our guests were visiting scholars (mostly grad students, and a few professors) from China.
-Most weeks we just talked, enjoying informal group conversations (with a “topic for the week” about life in general, or life in America & in their home country, with some Q-and-A about language skills) plus tasty snacks and (optional) coffee or tea.
-Occasionally we had formal “classes” taught by the co-leaders & other volunteers, and sometimes with an invited expert.
-For both kinds of events – conversations & classes – I developed educational resources about ways to improve language skills:
+During 2009, for a year I co-taught ESL for visiting scholars (mostly grad students, plus a few undergrads & professors) from China.
+Most weeks we did a little teaching but mainly just talked, enjoying informal group conversations — with a “topic for the week” about life in general, or life in America & in their home country, with some Q-and-A about language skills — plus tasty snacks and water, tea, or coffee.
+Once each month we had formal “classes” taught by me and others, or an invited expert.
+For both kinds of events – conversations and classes – I developed educational resources (handouts & web-pages) about ways to improve language skills:

 Conversation Skills – Listening & Speaking and A Problem-Solving Strategy for Improving Pronunciation and Pronunciation Skills

-coping with the non-metric USA includes Temperature Conversions (from F° to C° & vice versa) by using Math or – in a way that's quicker, easier, and more intuitive – by using Memory.
+when coping with the non-metric USA you need to do Temperature Conversions (from F° to C° & vice versa) by using Math or – in a way that's quicker, easier, and more intuitive – by using Memory.

 American Football – Understanding It & Enjoying It / The next time this topic is offered, I'll have partners and we'll use action-drama while explaining what football is, in the context of a “story” that shows why Americans find this game so exciting.
 And why I think that (compared with other sports) football requires the most intelligent research-and-analysis in order to plan strategies and make decisions in the battles of offense-versus-defense.
 But unfortunately it also can be a dangerous sport, physically (for knees,...) and mentally (with concussions,...).

-4 Kinds of Skill-Goals: This page assumes that if English isn't your native language, you mainly want to improve your Conversational English — your skill in LISTENING (so you can understand other people) and SPEAKING (so you can be understood by other people).
+4 Kinds of Skill-Goals: Our class assumed that if English wasn't your native language, you mainly wanted to improve your Conversational English — your skill in LISTENING (so you can understand other people) and SPEAKING (so you can be understood by others).
+So these were our focus.
 But of course, you also want to improve your skills in WRITING – for informal emailing or texting, or (less often) formal purposes – and READING. {and although I sometimes refer to "Chinese" the ideas also are useful for other native languages}

 If you want to improve any skill, practice is essential.
 If you want to improve your English a good strategy is to do “homework” that is designed to develop your own skills of self-observation so you can “give feedback to yourself” on your own speaking.
 Similarly, for listening you can find strategies that will help you learn how to understand others during the typical fast-paced conversation you find in America.